Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Experiments

-We also conduct ablation studies in \Cref{app:ablation} to validate the core components of our framework.
-These experiments verify the effectiveness of our fill-distance-based constraint setting and the cEI acquisition function.
-Furthermore, we demonstrate the robustness of STAGE-BO by showing that its performance is insensitive to the specific strategy used for selecting the primary optimization objective
+We also conduct ablation studies in \Cref{app:ablation} to validate the core components of our framework---our fill-distance-based constraints, the cEI acquisition function and the Thompson-sampled path.
+Note that STAGE-BO is not specific to cEI.
+Other constrained BO acquisition functions could also be used.
+We discuss this design choice in \Cref{app:constrained_opt}.
+The results also verify the clipping rule (Equation \ref{eq:relax}) act as a numerical stabilizer.
+Furthermore, we demonstrate that STAGE-BO is insensitive to the specific strategy used for selecting the primary optimization objective.